zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Rene is trying to get Gabe, of course, to adopt a c ute-looking dog.
 Gabe says, “I don’t think he’s right for us, let’s move on” – let ’s keep looking.
 Gabe doesn’t like this particular dog.
 Rene then says, “Look at this one.
 It says on his card that when they found him, he showed signs of abuse.”
 “Ab use” (abuse) is when someone treats you badly, or in this case, treats a  dog badly.
 They may hit them.
 They may hurt them.
 They may do other things that h arm them emotionally or physically.
 Notice that the verb is “to abuse” and the noun is “abuse.”
 The “s” is unvoiced in the noun form, for those of you who are  interested in that sort of thing.

  Rene says, “Poor baby.”
 “Poor baby” is something yo u might say when you feel sorry for a young child, or in this case, a dog.
 Yo u might also say it to an adult.
 “Oh, poor baby” – but when we do that, we are often  being sarcastic.
 We’re making a joke.
 Rene says, “How can you not be moved  to take this little guy home?”
 How can you not be moved to take the dog hom e?
 “To be moved” to do something means to feel a very strong emotion that makes you want to act or behave in a certain way.
-In this case, Rene is tryi ng to get Gabe to bring the dog – “the little guy,” as she calls him – home.
+In this case, Rene is trying to get Gabe to bring the dog – “the little guy,” as she calls him – home.

 Gabe again says, “Let’s keep moving.”
 Rene then say s, “How about this little dog?
 I’d hate to see this little guy be put down.”
 “To put down” an animal means the same as to put an animal to sleep.
 It means to kill the animal.
 Once again, Rene refers to the animal by saying “this little gu y.”
 “Guy” is normally a word we use for human beings, and perhaps that’s why Rene u ses it here.
 She’s trying to get Gabe to feel sorry for this dog.